kvesik/examgeneration/README.md

 In order to make it easy to use verbatim input of ipa characters, I am using font packages that require compilation with xelatex. **pdflatex will not work**.

 ### Student groups TODO
-* Any students listed in a group together (see config) will *not* have overlap in their exam questions, but could have overlap in their question sources.
+* Any students listed in a group together (see [Config file](#Config-file)) will *not* have overlap in their exact exam questions, but could have overlap in their question sources.
 For example, the following is currently possible within a group:
   * From source "Day 2 Handout, Question 6" student A gets "Provide the IPA transcription for the word 'grilled'."
   * From source "Day 2 Handout, Question 6" student B gets "Provide the IPA transcription for the word 'cheese'."